alicetra/Pantry-API-webserver/README.md

 In the beginning, each card in the To Do stage had only basic heading.
 Unless I was going to do the card in the next day or two, most of them didn't have a checklist.
 This approach gave me the flexibility to start with a high-level plan and then add more detailed steps as I progressed and coded more.
 It also allowed me to include additional tasks that I wouldn't anticipated at the start.
 Once I finished writing a checklist for a card, I moved the card to the In Progress stage and started working on the tasks.
 As I completed each task, I checked it off the checklist.
 Once all tasks on a card were completed, I moved the card to the Done stage.
 I repeated this process until all cards were in the Done stage.

+I also monitored my project progress through daily Stand-up meetings.
+These meetings provided an opportunity for me to share updates on the tasks I had listed in my Trello board, as well as discuss my current status.
+I could also bring up any challenges I was facing and discuss my future plans.
+This practice served as a self-check mechanism, helping me stay accountable and keep track of my progress.

 ![Alt 1](docs/06122023p1.JPG)
 ![Alt 2](docs/06122023p2.JPG)